Toggle navigation OptaPlanner logo

 DEBUG logging: changed

-In DEBUG logging, each step now mentions it’s phase type first: CH is Construction Heuristic, LS is Local Search, ES is Exhaustive Search.
+In DEBUG logging, each step now mentions its phase type first: CH is Construction Heuristic, LS is Local Search, ES is Exhaustive Search.

 GreatDelugeAcceptor: removed